-Gina’s scholarship is interdisciplinary in nature, crossing history, sociology, and world Christianity.
+Gina’s scholarship is interdisciplinary in nature, intersecting history, sociology, and world Christianity.

-Gina is also a religious demographer, studying the numerical status of every religion in every country of the world, past, present, and future.
-She is Assistant Director of the Center for the Study of Global Christianity at Gordon-Conwell Theological Seminary (South Hamilton, MA) as well as Research Associate at Boston University’s Institute on Culture, Religion and World Affairs, founded by sociologist Peter Berger.
+Gina is also a demographer of religion and studies every religion in every country of the world in the past, present, and future.
+She is Co-Director of the Center for the Study of Global Christianity at Gordon-Conwell Theological Seminary (South Hamilton, MA) as well as Visiting Research Fellow at Boston University’s Institute on Culture, Religion and World Affairs, founded by sociologist Peter Berger.